 Seventy-five percent of the genotype 1 group achieved a sustained virologic response 24 weeks after completing therapy (SVR24, considered a cure).
 Eighty-eight percent of the treatment-naive genotype 2 participants were cured.
 Treatment-naive genotype 3s did not fare as well, however: Only 67 percent achieved an SVR24.
 Treatment-experienced genotype 2s and 3s had respective cure rates of 92 percent and 94 percent.

 The regimen was generally safe and well tolerated.
 Thirteen people experienced serious side effects, with seven of them stopping therapy as a result.
 The most common side effects were fatigue, insomnia, headache and nausea.

 To read the aidsmap story, click here. ‘

 To watch a webcast of the CROI presentation, click here.

-Search: Sovaldi, ribavirin, sofosbuvir, Gildead Sciences, HIV, hepatitis C, virus, hep C, HCV, Conference on Retroviruses and Opportunistic Infections, CROI.
+Search: Sovaldi, ribavirin, sofosbuvir, Gilead Sciences, HIV, hepatitis C, virus, hep C, HCV, Conference on Retroviruses and Opportunistic Infections, CROI